 The path takes you past Chickerell Hive Point at a small bay where you go down onto the beach before you walk towards Tidmoor Point.
 Stick to the marked path.
 Once round the headland, you’ll see another cove at Littlesea Holiday Park.
 Head past the caravan park and head inland past a military base.
 You’ll see a minor road – the path begins again at the end of the road.
 This part of the path seems quite popular for dog walking and is a bit busier with good views of Portland ahead.

 Follow the path all the way round to the end of Chesil Beach, where there is a pub!
 From here you can bus back or continue through the town and take in the views across Portland.

 To continue, cross the road and go past the houses on the harbour.
-It’s sign posted “The Rodwell Trail” and will take you up the route of the old Weymouth to Portland railway line It’s an easy walk with a footpath on grass with great views of the harbour and coast line.
+It’s sign posted “The Rodwell Trail” and will take you up the route of the old Weymouth to Portland railway line It’s an easy walk with a footpath on the grass with great views of the harbour and coastline.

-The residential road takes you into Belle Vue Road and at the end of the road you’ll be on a grassy patch at the edge of Portland Breakwater where you can go straight on to Weymouth Harbour.
-A few turns takes you to the Weymouth Café where you can rest your feet and enjoy a home made ploughman’s or a cream tea!
+The residential road takes you into Belle Vue Road and at the end of the road, you’ll be on a grassy patch at the edge of Portland Breakwater where you can go straight on to Weymouth Harbour.
+A few turns take you to the Weymouth Café where you can rest your feet and enjoy a homemade ploughman’s or a cream tea!